Expatria-Technologies/bootstrap-bill-mill/README.md

 <img src="/readme_images/mill_with_stand.png" width="800">

 Note that this model uses components sourced from 3rd parties via GrabCAD.
 All original design elements are copyright Expatria Technologies and licensed under the CERN-OHL-S 2.0 Strongly Reciprocal license.
-In brief terms that means that if you use any portion of Expatria's original design in a derivative, you must release your complete design under the same or equivalent license.
+In brief terms that means that if you use any portion of Expatria's original design in a derivative, you must release your complete design under the same or equivalent license and provide attribution to this repository.

 ### Concrete Notes